grepdisc/kindfools/_pages/writeon.md

   out on topics of time, stopping, and confronting our past with the support of our present artistic insight and the support of this community, inspired by Douglas Adam's *Hitchhikers' Guide to the Galaxy.*
+ - The day after the Totality, we gathered on Zoom to write on this universal experience..